MateuszKretkowski/MateuszKretkowski/README.md

 # Hi, I'm *Mateusz Kretkowski*:
 ### I'm passionate about building software from scratch.
-Whether that's working on a low-level game engine or designing a full-stack application.
+Whether that's working on a low-level game engine or developing a full-stack application.
 > ---
 ## Projects:
 ### C_SDL3_Game_Engine